RUSVM Love Stories

 I chose to go to LSU in Baton Rouge for my clinical year, and she went to Missouri.
 But it so happens her family had moved to Lafayette, La., during that time.
 When she finished, we were near each other again; beginning yet another off/on thing.

 After finishing clinics, I moved back home to Maine and began a practice, but we kept in closer touch than before.
-I stared taking my vacation time to go back to Louisiana to visit.
+I started taking my vacation time to go back to Louisiana to visit.
 We had pursued other relationships in the interim, but we eventually decided to try to make it work.
 In 2011, I moved to Lafayette, and in with her.
 Six years and two kids later, we were married.

 It’s now been 8 years together, but almost 15 since the very beginning.